mkvzcb/leetcode/SQL/README.md

-# Leetcode
+# Leetcode SQL

-Doing leetcode problems just for practice
+Doing SQL problems in order to learn queries, inserts and everything.

-Currently:
+Completed means that created table work.
- - Rust
+Todo inserts mean that the problem is solved but missing creating tables.
- - Databases - mySQL
+WIP means not yet done.